bifurcationkit/BifurcationKit.jl/docs/src/detectionBifurcation.md

 If this is still not enough, you can use a Newton solver to locate them very precisely.
 See [Fold / Hopf Continuation](@ref).

+!!! tip "Bisection mode"
+    During the bisection, the eigensolvers are called like `eil(J, nev; bisection = true)` in order to be able to adapt the solver precision.

 ## Large scale computations

 The user must specify the number of eigenvalues to be computed (like `nev = 10`) in the parameters `::ContinuationPar` passed to `continuation`.
 Note that `nev` is automatically incremented whenever a bifurcation point is detected [^1].
 Also, there is an option in `::ContinuationPar` to save (or not) the eigenvectors.
 This can be useful in memory limited environments (like on GPUs).